mynar7/blog/content/blog/all-i-know-about-podcasting/index.md

 Yes.
 The reality is that you're probably not going to be worrying about sponsors at first, and you may never get sponsored.

-Listen, _I_ like money, _you_ like money, we all gotta eat, etc. But for our show, until it happens, sponsorship is a pipe dream.
+Listen, _I like_ money, _you like_ money, and we all gotta eat.
+But for our show, until it happens, sponsorship cash is a daydream.

 It's far from free money, by the way.
 Making ad spots and negotiating with sponsors is also added workload for you, the content creator.
 And of course, your fans may not appreciate having to listen to ad spots.

 At the end of the day, I make Tech Jr **because I want to** and it's important to me.
 Helping junior devs is a passion, not a business goal.
 Hey, if I make a buck along the way, great.
 If I don't, no sweat.
 I'm not going to place all my eggs in that basket.

 Honestly, podcasting is a great way to telegraph your passion for your niche and establish yourself as an expert in your space.
-It is impressive on a portfolio or resume, and you end up talking to and building a rapport with a lot of great people through interviews.
+It is impressive on a portfolio or resume, and you end up building a rapport with a lot of great people through interviews.
 So while there's not necessarily cash benefits to podcasting, there's other value.

 That being said, [there are other ways](https://counterweightcreative.co/ultimate-guide-why-podcast-sponsorships-waste-your-time/) to monetize your show.
-You can set up a [paypal](https://www.paypal.me/leewarrick) page for donations, start a patreon, or be your own advertiser for a service or product you sell (swag anyone?).
+You can set up a paypal page for donations ([Buy me a coffee?](https://paypal.me/leewarrick)), start a patreon, or be your own advertiser for a service or product you sell (swag anyone?).

 <a name="audio"></a>

 ## Making the Audio Files

-Now that you've landed on a hosting solution, what about making the actual audio files?

 Audio quality is incredibly important for your show.
 You've got a few seconds to hook listeners, and if they hear bad audio, you've probably lost them.
-Nobody wants to hear to background noise, dead air, or people talking through the microphone equivalent of a potato (I'm looking at you, built-in laptop mic podcasters).
+Nobody wants to hear to background noise, dead air, or people talking through the microphone equivalent of a potato 🥔 (I'm looking at you, built-in laptop mic podcasters).

 <a name="mic"></a>